Ushuaia: Location

-Ushuaia is located on Ushuaia Bay at 6 meters above sea level, surrounded to the west, north, and east by the Andes Fueguinos.
+Ushuaia is located on Ushuaia Bay at 6 m above sea level, surrounded to the west, north, and east by the Andes Fueguinos.
 It is the only city accessed from the rest of the country by crossing part of the Andes mountain range, which runs along the southern edge of Tierra del Fuego.
 National Route 3 crosses the Sierra Alvear through the Garibaldi Pass to enter the Carabajal Valley, where it follows the Olivia River through the Sierra Sorondo to the Beagle Channel and Ushuaia Bay.
 For this reason, it is considered the only trans-Andean city (ciudad trasandina) in Argentina.

 Ushuaia has long been described as the southernmost city in the world.
 While there are settlements farther south, the only one of any notable size is Puerto Williams, a Chilean settlement of some 2,000 residents.
 As a center of population, commerce, and culture, and as a town of significant size and importance, Ushuaia, however, clearly qualifies as a city.
-A 1998 article in the newspaper Clarín reported that the designation "southernmost city in the world" had been transferred to Puerto Williams by a joint committee from Argentina and Chile, but this was denied by Argentine authorities, and the Secretariat of Tourism of Argentina continues to use the slogan in official documentation and web sites.
+A 1998 article in the newspaper Clarín reported that the designation "southernmost city in the world" had been transferred to Puerto Williams by a joint committee from Argentina and Chile, but this was denied by Argentine authorities, and the Secretariat of Tourism of Argentina continues to use the slogan in official documentation and websites.

+Surrounding mountains

+Monte Olivia and Cerro Cinco Hermanos from the Ushuaia waterfront.

+Peaks on the Pensinsula Dumas on Hoste Island from the Ushuaia waterfront.

+The view to the northeast is dominated by Monte Olivia and Cerro Cinco Hermanos; to the northwest is Cerro Maritial on a ridge that holds the small Martial glacier.
+To the southwest, across the Beagle Channel, peaks on the Peninsula Dumas on Hoste Island are prominent.